m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 The benefit of the boss/workers model is the overall simplicity.
 One thread assigns the work, and the rest of the threads complete it.

 One downside of this approach is the thread pool management overhead.
 Another downside is that this system lacks **locality**.
-The boss doesn’t keep track of what any of the workers were doing last.
+The boss doesn't keep track of what any of the workers were doing last.
 It is possible that a thread is just finishing a task that is very similar to an incoming task, and therefore may be best suited to complete that task.
 The boss has no insight into this fact.

 #### Worker Variants
 An alternative to having all the workers in the system perform the same task is to have different workers specialized for different tasks.
 One added stipulation to this setup is that the boss has to do a little bit more work in determining which set of workers should handle a given task, but this extra work is usually offset by the fact that workers are now more efficient at completing their tasks.